 Employment Tribunals will look into the reason for the dismissal.

-It may be potentially fair to dismiss an employee on the basis of their conduct, if they tell you they are being sick when they are actually fine.
+It may be potentially fair to dismiss an employee on the basis of their conduct.
+This is if they tell you they are being sick when they are actually fine.

 Likewise, it may be fair to dismiss the employee on the ground of capability, if their persistent absences negatively affect their ability to fulfil their work obligations.

 It may also be fair to dismiss for some other substantial reason, if their absence is having a harmful impact on the business.

 Acting reasonably in the circumstances

 An Employment Tribunal will also look to see whether you have considered all the circumstances of the individual case.
 This is not an exhaustive list, but they will take into account the following to see if the employer acted reasonably: